dhil/ocaml-multicont/README.md

 ## Acknowledgements

-This library includes snippets of code that is originally written by KC Sivaramakrishnan, Tom Kelly, and Stephen Dolan.
+This library includes snippets of code that are originally written by KC Sivaramakrishnan, Tom Kelly, and Stephen Dolan.
 See the file [fiber_primitives.c](https://github.com/dhil/ocaml-multicont/blob/master/fiber_primitives.c) for the details.